KBVE/archive/docs/md/notes/asset/exchange/nicehash.md

 has_children: false
 nav_order: 3
 website: https://nicehash.com/
+redirect_from:
+  - /nicehash/
 ---

 # NiceHash - Mining & Exchange
-- Premise: The idea here is that you are reselling your GPU/CPU hashes for [bitcoin / BTC](btc.md).
+- Premise: The idea here is that you are reselling your GPU/CPU hashes for [bitcoin / BTC](bitcoin.md).
 You will not be mining bitcoin directly, but rather letting entities "rent" your equipment through a time-based fee; the "renter" will then use your equipment to mine alternative coins.

 - KBVE: We use NiceHash to organize and manage our mining equipment, with the bitcoin going to a [wallet](wallet.md) that then indefinitely holds the bitcoin.
 The crypto held will not be sold but rather leveraged and/or used to generate interest on the asset.
 	- Cold Storage -